Stopping smoothly and safely

-Slowing down and stopping your large goods vehicle (LGV) in a controlled way is vital for good driving: it reduces wear and tear on your vehicle, saves fuel and keeps you and other road users safe.
+Slowing down and stopping your heavy goods vehicle (HGV) in a controlled way is vital for good driving: it reduces wear and tear on your vehicle, saves fuel and keeps you and other road users safe.

 The distance your vehicle will take to stop depends on how fast you’re going, the road and weather conditions, and the size of your vehicle.

 - The faster you’re going and the larger your vehicle, the longer it takes to stop.

 - It takes longer to stop in wet or icy conditions.

 The stopping distance is made up of 2 parts: